Selangor temple riots, planned Malay rights rally could undermine unity: Analysts

 “The (Hindu) temple riot, the anti-ICERD (International Convention on the Elimination of All Forms of Racial Discrimination) demonstration which is going to take place, proves that ethnic and religious issues are very sensitive in Malaysia,” says Associate Professor Awang Azman Awang Pawi, who specialises in Malay socio-cultural studies at University Malaya (UM).

-Last Monday (Nov 26), the planned relocation of a Hindu temple on the outskirts of Kuala Lumpur triggered a two-day riot when 50 Malay men trespassed into the temple in the early hours of the morning, leading to cars being torched, people injured in the ensuing fight.
+Last Monday (Nov 26), the planned relocation of a Hindu temple on the outskirts of Kuala Lumpur triggered a two-day riot when 50 Malay men trespassed into the temple in the early hours of the morning, leading to cars being torched and people injured in the ensuing fight.

 “It is like a time bomb that could suddenly explode,” said Assoc Prof Awang.